How to Deal with Difficult People (And not lose your mind!)

 Of course, this isn’t the first time I’ve clashed with someone.
 In the stress, I can think: Why are people hard to please?
 Why can people get stuck in a cycle of negativity and not see the disheartening impact they have on others?
 Why are people so difficult?
 However, even though I entertain those thoughts, I still hate when people are upset with me.
 It brings out two sides of me…

 I want to smooth the waters at the expense of my self-respect and sanity.
-I’m can be like Monica on friends when she forgets to invite Rachel’s mom to Rachel’s baby shower.
-She follows Rachel’s mom around the party dishing out unmeaningful compliments trying to win back the approval of Rachel’s not-going-to-let-it-go mom.
-(Pleaaaaase self-respect…Don’t.
-Let.
-Me.
-Stoop.
-That.
-Low.)
+I can be like Monica on Friends when she forgets to invite Rachel’s mom to Rachel’s baby shower.
+She follows Rachel’s mom around the party dishing out unmeaningful compliments and trying to win back the approval of Rachel’s not-going-to-let-it-go mom.
+I cringe every time I see a rerun of that episode because the groveling Monica can be exactly me.

 Or I become any main character in any old western movie.
 You done me wrong and my gun-slinging, tobacco-spitting self never wants to talk to you again.
 Am I over it, you ask?
 Ask me in two years – because it for sure won’t be any sooner than that.
 Even if you’re my next-door neighbor, I will find a way to make you invisible in my life.
 You hurt me once, so you’ll never be let back in.
 Then I ride off into the sunset without looking back.

 In this situation, I believe 110% in my actions.
 I’d go further to say, that I know my choices were best and would unapologetically make the same decision again – even knowing my friend’s extremely negative reaction.

 Having difficult people in your life can be hard.
 Knowing how to respond to them can be even harder.